PRO-BONO VOLUNTEER OPPORTUNITIES

 Click HERE to see the Hero Profiles of veterans currently in need of pairing with an NAPFA CFP®.

-For the third year the NAPFA Consumer Education Foundation (NCEF) was selected as a National Partner with Money Smart Week.
+Since 2018 the NAPFA Consumer Education Foundation has been a National Partner with Money Smart Week.

 RESOURCES for Pro-Bono Advising